-The Cube has a cavernous interior with whimsical details that were put in place to target the young, but with the ease of access to the cabin this makes it an attractive option for buyers of all ages who have problems climbing in and out of conventional cars.
+The Cube has a cavernous interior with whimsical details that were put in place to target the young, but with the ease of access to the cabin, this makes it an attractive option for buyers of all ages who have problems climbing in and out of conventional cars.
 With a high roof and its wheels pushed to the edges this produced maximum interior space.
-The Z10 cube has a center-mounted reversing camera, a column shift for its gearbox, and a foot operated parking brake that frees up space between passenger and driver’s seat giving room for storage bins that are so useful for storage, one compartment under the passenger seat and another under the armrest.
-The rear seats can fold flat giving more room in the boot.
+The Z10 cube has a center-mounted reversing camera, a column shift for its gearbox, and a foot-operated parking brake that frees up space between passenger and driver’s seat giving room for storage bins that are so useful for storage, one compartment under the passenger seat, and another under the armrest.
+The rear seats can fold flat, extending the boot.

 In 2002, the second-generation Cube code name “Z11” was released and was produced until 2008.

-The third-generation Nissan Cube was revealed for the first time in late 2008 at the Los Angeles Auto show as a 2009 model that was produced until 2019.
+The third-generation Nissan Cube was unveiled in late 2008 at the Los Angeles Auto show as a 2009 model that was produced until 2019.

-The Cube Z12 that were sold on the Japanese local market were equipped with the same naturally aspirated 1.5-liter HR15DE that was used in later models of the previous Cube Z11, but in some other markets there were some other optional engines such as the inline 1.6-liter HR16DE, 1.8-liter MR18DE petrol and the 1.5-liter K9K dCi diesel engines.
-These were attached to either the previous 4-speed automatic, or the optional 5-speed manual, 6-speed manual or CVT transmissions.
+The Cube Z12 that were sold on the Japanese local market were equipped with the same naturally aspirated 1.5L HR15DE that was used in later models of the previous Cube Z11, but in some other markets, there were some other optional engines such as the inline 1.6L HR16DE, 1.8L MR18DE petrol, and the 1.5L K9K dCi diesel engines.
+These engines are attached to the previous 4-speed automatic, or the optional 5-speed manual, 6-speed manual, or CVT transmissions.

-The Cube Z12 has several standard safety features such as the front airbags for driver and passenger, side impact airbags that use the advanced airbag system (AABS), tire pressure monitoring system, stability control, and traction control.
+The same as all Nissan Cars, the Cube Z12 has several standard safety features such as the front airbags for driver and passenger, side-impact airbags that use the advanced airbag system (AABS), anti-lock brakes, tire pressure monitoring system, seat-belt pre-tensioners, stability control, and traction control.